liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-Any code implementing `SearchPermissionChecker.getPermissionQuery(...)` should instead implement `SearchPermissionChecker.getPermissionBooleanFilter(...)`.

-Any code calling `SearchPermissionChecker.getPermissionQuery(...)` should instead call `SearchPermissionChecker.getPermissionBooleanFilter(...)`.
+Any code calling/implementing `SearchPermissionChecker.getPermissionQuery(...)`

-Any code implementing `Indexer.getFacetQuery(...)` should instead implement `Indexer.getFacetBooleanFilter(...)`.
+should instead call/implement
+`SearchPermissionChecker.getPermissionBooleanFilter(...)`.

-Any code calling `Indexer.getFacetQuery(...)` should instead call `Indexer.getFacetBooleanFilter(...)`.
+Any code calling/implementing `Indexer.getFacetQuery(...)` should instead
+call/implement `Indexer.getFacetBooleanFilter(...)`.

 #### Why was this change made?

 Permission constraints placed on search should not affect the score for returned search results.
 Thus, these constraints should be applied as search filters.
 `SearchPermissionChecker` is also a very deep internal interface within the permission system.
 Thus, to limit confusion in the logic for maintainability, the `SearchPermissionChecker.getPermissionQuery(...)` method was removed as opposed to deprecated.

-Similarly, constraints applied to facets should not affect the scoring or the facet counts.
-Since `Indexer.getFacetQuery(...)` was only utilized by the `AssetEntriesFacet` and reduce the impact of changes for `SearchPermissionChecker.getPermissionBooleanFilter(...)`, the method was removed as opposed to deprecated.
+Similarly, constraints applied to facets should not affect the scoring or facet counts.
+Since `Indexer.getFacetQuery(...)` was only utilized by the `AssetEntriesFacet`, and used to reduce the impact of changes for `SearchPermissionChecker.getPermissionBooleanFilter(...)`, the method was removed as opposed to deprecated.